DerekSelander/dsdump/README.md

      Provides an "nm-improved" experience when working with Mach-O executa- bles. dsdump has 3 "primary" modes: Symbol table (--sym), Objective-C (--objc), and Swift (--swift, -s).
-Omitting all of these options will default to the sym mode.
+Omitting all of these options will default to the Swift mode.

 OPTIONS
      -c, --color
              Adds color to output

+     -l, --library
+             Instead of dumping symbols, search all procs for library

      -O, --opcs
              Dump the DYLD opcodes used to bind external symbols at load time